Happy National Pollinator Week!

 *Cue Marvin Gaye*

-There’s a reason that uncomfortable talk with your parents is called “the birds and the bees.”
+There’s a reason that we call uncomfortable talk with your parents “the birds and the bees.”
 These animals play a crucial role in plant fertilization.
 They move pollen grains from the male plant part, the anther, to the female part called the stigma.
 As a result, the plant becomes fertilized and sometimes turns into a fruit or vegetable.
 Delicious!

 Bees, of course, are small but mighty pollinators.
 Their job description includes collecting pollen and nectar while fertilizing flowers.
 But bees aren’t the only animals that deserve recognition.
 Pollinators also include birds, bats, butterflies, beetles, flies, and lizards.

 According to the US Fish & Wildlife service, pollinating animals pollinate over 75% of our flowering plants and nearly 75% of our crops.

 Your crock-pot cobbler recipe relies on pollinators.
 Without them, there would be no apples, blueberries, pumpkin, nutmeg, vanilla, or sugar cane.
 Instead, you’d be left with a tepid pot of disappointment.

 No pollinators?
 Say “goodbye” to your crop top collection.
 Cotton and hemp plants depend on pollinators, like bees, to reproduce.
 And without the fiber from those plants, no more crop tops for you.

 In the US, pollination produces almost $20 billion worth of products each year.
 Saving the pollinators doesn’t just make sense, it makes dollars and cents.